wiedehopf/combine1090/README.md

 # combine1090
-Combine data from multiple dump1090 receivers (or other receivers providing beast protocol data)
+Combine data from multiple dump1090 / readsb receivers (or other receivers providing beast protocol data)

 Does not interfere with an already configured dump1090-fa / readsb but instead creates another instance with its own webinterface at /combine1090

-Requires dump1090-fa or readsb to be installed, see end of this page for install scripts for either.
+Should work on the adsbexchange / piaware sd-card images.

 ## Installation:
 ```